Unveiling the Secrets of √104: A full breakdown to Simplification

 Conclusion

 Simplifying square roots, such as √104, involves a systematic approach.
-By mastering prime factorization, applying the product rule of radicals, and carefully extracting perfect squares, you can confidently simplify any square root.
+Also, by mastering prime factorization, applying the product rule of radicals, and carefully extracting perfect squares, you can confidently simplify any square root.
 Remember, the key lies in understanding the fundamental principles and practicing regularly.
 Through diligent application of these methods, you'll not only solve problems effectively but also gain a deeper appreciation of the elegance and logic inherent in mathematics.
 The simplification of √104 to 2√26 is more than just an answer; it's a demonstration of your growing mathematical proficiency.